(New England) Contra

 Watch at: https://www.youtube.com/watch?v=hxM_ADBY2X8

-Prep: Best with longish, experienced lines (or as a Sicilian Circle) - as the rigmarole at ends can be particularly confounding.
+Prep: Easiest with longish, lines (or as a Sicilian Circle) - as all the faff at ends can be particularly confounding.

-Hands four, ‘1’s improper, nudge left - to form a crossways wave.
+Hands four, ‘1’s improper.
+Facing along the line, nudge left - to form a crossways wave.

 A1: Balance the Wave, (4 beats)

-pull-by (twirling) and diagonally right - men down the center - to neighbor #2, (4)
+walk forward (with a twirl?) and diagonally right - men down the center - to neighbor #2, (4) end couples eject… or ejected couples rejoin

 A2: Bal. the Wave, (4)